scribbletune/scribbletune/README.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/247079528&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

 There's a lot more to this humble beginning.
 But I'll let you explore it for yourself.
 As you can see, now you can use basic JavaScript `String` and `Array` functions to compute melodies using Scribbletune!

+#### WIP development & documentation

+This project and it's documentation is still largely work in progress (but you can use it to start making music today).
+Some additional documentation for the newly added functionality that can help you put together a Ableton Live like Session view, available Tone.js synths and effects with presets etc is [available here](https://github.com/walmik/scribbletune/wiki/Scribbletune-1.0.0-alpha.1-(new-changes-&-goals))

 Ok then, get on with it ;).

 ```
 npm install scribbletune